 Our fundraising team foster long term relationships with our existing and potential donors.
 However, we are committed to only keeping data on individuals with whom we have an active relationship.
 We therefore remove the data captured in the ways described above if the existing or potential donor has not interacted with us.

 We want to always ensure you are in control of your data and you’re free to opt out of this activity at any time.
 Please contact the Data Protection Officer.

 Do we process ‘sensitive’ personal information?

-If you enquire about our services, we collect information about your health, physical and mental welfare in order to tailor the service we provide to best suit you.
+If you enquire about and/or access our services, we collect information about your health, physical and mental welfare in order to tailor the service we provide to best suit you.

 We collect information about ethnic background, religion, age, marital status, and sexual orientation in order to track which sections of the population we are reaching.

 We collect sensitive personal information where we need this information to ensure that we provide appropriate facilities or support to enable you to participate in an athletic event like a marathon.